Cantera/cantera/doc/doxygen/yaml/reaction.md

     A reaction rate parameterized by a bivariate Chebyshev polynomial in pressure and temperature

-Additional parameters defining the rate constant for each of these reaction types are described in the documentation linked above.
+Additional parameters defining the rate model for each of these reaction types are described in the documentation linked above (see also @subpage sec-yaml-reaction-models).

 The default parameterization is `elementary`.
 Reactions without a specified `type` on surfaces or edges are automatically treated as